A Sourdough starter is not just a starter

 A standard 100% hydration refreshment (sometimes called a 1:1) – Refreshment for starters

-It is absolutely imperative before you start baking that you reactivate your starter.
+- It is really inportant that before you start baking that you reactivate your starter.
 To do this you simply remove the mother from the fridge.
-She will smell sour but not unpleasant.
+Your starter should smell sour but not unpleasant.
 Don’t worry if there is a hooch on top, just stir it back in, or if it is very old pour it away.